PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/ABUserTests.md

 ## 1) User Testing
-All products should include some form of user testing, whether they are digital or not, interactive or non-interactive: as a designer you generally know too much about the product and technology relating to your own project.
-You cannot simply pretend you don't know these things; that's not how your brain works, and therefore we perform user tests to create a ecologically valid setup to test our designs!
+All products should include some form of user testing, whether they are digital or not, interactive or non-interactive: as a designer, you generally know too much about the product and technology relating to your own project.
+You cannot simply pretend you don't know these things; that's not how your brain works, and therefore we perform user tests to create an ecologically valid setup to test our designs!

 **Do the full LinkedIn Learning course below and save the certificate to your github and evidence it in your learning- and worklog**